Iterative methods for the delay Lyapunov equation with T-Sylvester preconditioning: Algorithm

 \subsection{Action of $L_c$}

 The action of the operator $L_c$ is defined by \eqref{eq:Z1Z2} and \eqref{eq:Ldef}.
 As a consequence, the recipe to compute $L_c(X)$ for a given matrix $X$ is simple: \begin{enumerate} \item Compute the solutions $Z_1(\tau/2)$, $Z_2(\tau/2)$ of the linear, constant-coefficient initial-value problem~\eqref{eq:Z1Z2} with initial values $Z_1(0)=Z_2(0)=X$. \item Compute $L_c(X)$ using the expression~\eqref{eq:Ldef}. \end{enumerate} In practice, a detail is crucial in the choice of the numerical algorithm for the first step.
 We distinguish two possible scenarios: \begin{itemize} \item We use a method with a fixed step-size and no adaptivity: for instance, the (explicit or implicit) Euler method, or a non-adaptive Runge-Kutta method.
 In this case, we are effectively substituting $L_c$ with a different operator $\hat{L}_c$, which replaces the differential operator in Step~\ref{propagationstep} with a finite discretization.
 This operator (for most classical methods) is still linear, so the theory of Krylov subspace methods can be applied without changes: we are applying a Krylov method to get an approximate solution of a nearby linear problem $\hat{L}_c$. \item We use an adaptive method, which can change step size along the algorithm, possibly in different ways for different initial values $X$.
-For instance, the Runge-Kutta-Fehlberg method (Matlab's \texttt{ode45}).
+For instance, the Dormand-Prince method (Matlab's \texttt{ode45}).
 While apparently the two cases are similar, the addition of adaptivity has an important consequence: the computed operator $\hat{L}_c$, this time, is no longer a linear operator, because in general $\hat{L}_c(X_1+X_2) \neq \hat{L}_c(X_1) + \hat{L}_c(X_2)$.
 Indeed, for different values of the input $X$ the initial-value problems could be solved using different grids, and hence different discrete approximations of the propagation operator.
-Thus we are in the realm of inexact Krylov methods~\cite{Simoncini:2003:INEXACTKRYLOV}.
-The theory in this case is more involved, as more care is required with the error thresholds. \end{itemize} It turns out in the simulations (in Section~\ref{sect:simulations}) that it is advantageous to try to keep the number of iterations as low as possible.
-In this paper we therefore focus on the first approach, since an inexact Krylov method can require more iterations.
+The correct framework to analyze the method in this case is the one of inexact Krylov methods~\cite{Simoncini:2003:INEXACTKRYLOV}.
+We present an error analysis under this framework in Section~\ref{sect:inexact}. \end{itemize}